Fraud and Consequences

 Con-men Committing Fraud and Avoiding Criminal Prosecution

 Today, business professionals need to know the methods used by con-men and how they recruit business professionals to commit fraud.
 Federal prisons are full of average business men and women who have committed fraud, sometimes in the most unsuspecting ways.
-This keynote presentation has been used as a way to prevent mortgage fraud as well as corporate fraud in general, convey lessons of fraud and ethics without the same boring workshops and powerpoint presentations used by typical corporate trainers who teach ethics classes around the country.
+This keynote presentation has been used as a way to prevent mortgage fraud as well as corporate fraud in general.
+Jerome shows his audiences the red flags that exist in the real world.
+And he will convey lessons of fraud and ethics without the same boring workshops and powerpoint presentations used by typical corporate trainers who teach ethics classes around the country.

 Fraud and Ethics.
 What is an Ethic?